Robert The Bruce: Mighty King Of Scots And Great Scottish Hero

 Battle Of Bannockburn - One Of The Most Important Battles In British History

-The new English King, Edward II, was weak compared to his father.
+The new English King, Edward II, was weaker than his father.
 On June 24, 1314 one of the most critical battles in British history took place on Mid-Summer's Day - the Battle of Bannockburn.

-Such was Bruce's military success that he could invade Ireland, where his brother Edward had been crowned King by the exuberant Irish.
+Bruce's military success allowed him to invade Ireland, where his brother Edward had been crowned King by the exuberant Irish.
 A second expedition carried out by King Edward II north of the border was driven back.
 King Edward was forced to seek peace.

 Treaty Of Edinburgh - Northampton – Scotland Becomes An Independent Kingdom

 The English made peace with Scotland when Edward II was deposed as King in 1327.
-In May 1328, King Edward III of England signed the Treaty of Edinburgh-Northampton, which recognized Scotland as an independent kingdom.
+In May 1328, King Edward III of England signed the Treaty of Edinburgh-Northampton, recognizing Scotland as an independent kingdom.

 Robert died on June 7, 1329, at the Manor of Cardross, near Dumbarton.
 His body is buried in Dunfermline Abbey.
-On the other hand, his embalmed heart was taken on a crusade to Spain by Sir James Douglas to fight against the Moors.
+On the other hand, Sir James Douglas took his embalmed heart on a crusade to Spain to fight against the Moors.
 But Douglas was killed during the campaign, so, fortunately, Robert's heart in its silver casket was returned to Melrose Abbey.

 Robert the Bruce and Sir William Wallace became a symbol of Scottish resistance to English domination, and both were considered great Scottish heroes.